uidaholib/documents-digital-collections-template/pages/about.md

 For more information, see the Friends of the Clearwater website at [https://www.friendsoftheclearwater.org/](https://www.friendsoftheclearwater.org/).

-*Interpretive content contributed by Annette Bridges of Friends of the Clearwater in 2026.*

-*Digitization and metadata development by Special Collections and Archives student employee Kacie Kay, 2026.*
+*Digitization and metadata development by Special Collections and Archives intern Kacie Kay, 2026.*